The PICO Framework

 Got Your PICO?
 Start Screening.

-Enter your PICO criteria into Lumina, and AI will rank your papers by relevance — screening 10x faster.
+Enter your PICO criteria into Lumina, and AI will rank your papers by relevance so reviewers can begin with the strongest apparent matches.